DoriSantos/project-game/README.md

+# Quiz - Marine and Water Pollution

-# This is the first project that I developed at Ironhack in one week.
+This is the first project that I developed at Ironhack in one week.

 It consist in a quiz with 8 questions, where you have 25 seconds to answer each one.
 The faster you answer the more score you make.